What all brand managers can learn from outdoor guides

 All of this took planning and careful execution with the client always front of mind.

-I can't think of a better analogy for how businesses should be approaching everything they do, especially their branding.
+I can't think of a better archetype for how businesses should be approaching everything they do, especially their branding.